 Carpenter ants have main colonies and sub (satellite) colonies.
 The main colony takes about five years to mature and is most often found in the woods.
-Once mature, the large colony needs help so it sends out swarmers (winged ants) that locate spots in the vicinity where the sub colonies can thrive.
+Once mature, the large colony needs help so it sends out swarmers that locate spots in the vicinity where the sub-colonies can thrive.
 Once a spot is found, they rip off their wings and start setting up shop.
-Each sub colony has a job (such as caring for all the eggs or collecting water) but they are all depend on the main colony and frequently (at night) travel back to the main colony to help it out.
+Each sub-colony has a job (such as caring for all the eggs or collecting water) but they all depend on the main colony and frequently travel back to the main colony at night to help out.

-Once mature, a main colony will continually be setting up sub colonies.
-Homes are ideal for them since there are reliable water sources there (we often find the colonies around window or door frames or in the kitchen or bathroom).
-The seasonal visit program does guarantee you protection from these continual, wood destroying invaders throughout the spring and summer.
+Once mature, the main colony will continually be setting up sub-colonies.
+Homes are ideal for them since there are reliable water sources there – we often find the colonies around window or door frames or in the kitchen or bathroom.

 Carpenter ants do not actually feed on the wood.
 They feed actively from sunset until the early morning hours on most human foods, particularly sweets and other insects.

 Soon after mating, swarmers lose their wings.
 The female selects a nesting site to lay her eggs and begins the process of hollowing out tunnels and galleries to lay her eggs.
 Mature colonies can range in size from 10 to upwards of 15,000.